acli/new_clock/doc/CHIMES.md

 Chime melody notation
 =====================
+Some sonic notifications
-When the script is run in *synth* mode, some sonic notifications (carillon mode chime melodies, night watch announcements, and sysline beeps) are currently encoded in a small subset of Lilypond notation, partly because encoding melodies as arrays is cumbersome, and partly because Lilypond notation might actually be more accessible (Zahnke, 2020).
+(carillon mode chime melodies in *synth* mode, night watch announcements, sysline beeps) are currently encoded in a small subset of Lilypond notation, partly because encoding melodies as arrays is cumbersome, and partly because Lilypond notation might actually be more accessible (Zahnke, 2020).